-7.24 Insurance Requirements.
+7.27 Insurance Requirements.

 Any special insurance requirements are provided as an Attachment.
-If attached, provide proof of insurance to the City before Contract execution.
-The City will remind the apparent successful Proposer in the Intent to Award letter.
-The apparent successful Proposer must promptly provide proof of insurance to the City Project Manager.
+If attached, provide proof of insurance and additional insured endorsement policy language to the City before Contract execution.
+The apparent successful Proposer must promptly provide proof of insurance to the City upon receipt of the notice of intent to award.